 How to change TTL if you host your own DNS

-If you are running your own DNS server, changing your TTL is simply a matter of editing your zone file, and ensuring that your DNS service accepts the changes.
+If you are running your own DNS server, changing your TTL is simply a matter of editing your DNS zone file and ensuring that your DNS service accepts the changes.
 The specifics will vary based on which DNS service you are running, and in some cases which version of Linux or Unix you are running.

 Once you have made your changes, you can verify that the changes took effect by querying your server for the new DNS information with the command: